 Certainly not something I want to look at all summer long, so I bit the bullet and decided to try sodding my back lawn.

-I did a bit of research and most articles I read said that any gravel/chips and dust should be dug out prior to laying new sod.
+I did a bit of research and most articles I read said that any gravel/chips and dust should be dug out prior the Sod Installation.
 The truth of it is – I HATE DIGGING.
 I’ll build just about anything you want, clean toilets, pick up dog poop – any other chore that is less-than-pleasant, but digging is where I draw the line.
+Maybe I should look into working with someone similar to Greater Brisbane Gardens experts so I don’t have to do any digging in the future if I want to take on more ambitious garden projects.

 I went online and polled my FB and IG readers to see if any had suggestions on how to lay sod over top of the 2″ of chips and dust that we had levelling this section of the yard for the pool.
 Most came back with “you have to dig it out”, a few said “rent a tiller and blend some soil into the chips and dust”…